 - Panic attacks

-Unfortunately, Lyrica abuse can have devastating results.
+Unfortunately, Lyrica abuse can have devastating results, leading to overdose in some cases.
 Here are some signs to look out for if you suspect a loved one may have overdosed on Lyrica:

 - Mood swings